himanshusaxena11/Analytics-by-Excel/README.md

 ## Sales Report :
 ### Project objective:

-1. Create a Customer performance report (https://github.com/himanshusaxena11/Analytics-by-Excel/blob/26fa1036996af3fdf53e382fdaea6eb547f2a768/cx%20performance.pdf)
+1. Create a cx performance.pdf

-2. Conduct a comprehensive comparison between market performance and sales targets
+2. Conduct a comprehensive comparison between market perfpormance.pdf

 Purpose of sales analytics: Empower businesses to monitor and evaluate their sales activities and performance.